Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Narjust Duma

-Consequences of Inequity in the Workforce
+Consequences of Unfairness in the Workforce

-There has, however, been an exodus of Latinx and Hispanic doctors from academic medicine to practice due to the hostile work environment for those who do not look and sound like the majority.
+There has, however, been an exodus of Latino and Hispanic doctors from academic medicine to practice due to the hostile work environment for those who do not look and sound like the majority.
 Dr. Duma shared a personal story of clinical depression while in academic training.
-Comments such as “Oh, you’re so Latina” or “I didn’t know Latinas could be doctors” reinforced this exclusion.
+Comments such as “Oh, you’re so Latina” or “I didn’t know Latinas could be doctors” reinforced this rejection.
 For many in this situation, microaggressions lead to either quitting the program, or migrating out of academia into practice.

-Approaches to Counteract Historical Bias
+Approaches to Counteract Long-Standing False Recognitions

 Obesity Through the Cancer Continuum: Current Evidence and Guidelines for Cancer Prevention and Control

-Dr. Elisa Bandera is Professor and Chief of Cancer Epidemiology and Health Outcomes and co-Leader of the Cancer Prevention and Control Program and a member of the Cancer Health Equity Center of Excellence at the Rutgers Cancer Institute of New Jersey.
+Dr. Elisa Bandera is Professor and Chief of Cancer Epidemiology and Health Outcomes and co-Leader of the Cancer Prevention and Control Program and a member of the Cancer Health [Improvement] Center of Excellence at the Rutgers Cancer Institute of New Jersey.

 The Obesity Epidemic and Cancer